tnk4on/k8s-podcast-164-podman-jp/japanese.md

 DANIEL WALSH: Going back in my career, I've been working on what I would call container technology, although we didn't use the word container.
 We used sandboxes.
 All the way back to basically around 2006, I was working on SELinux at the time.
 But what we were trying to do is to create these controlled sandboxed environments.
 And we were introducing into the kernel things like different namespaces.
 The original one was the mount namespace.

 And later, when RHEL 6 came out, I created a thing called the SELinux sandbox.
-The goal there was to create multiple home directories so that you could run two different versions of Firefox or a web browser, where one would see the internet and the one would see your inter-net.
+The goal there was to create multiple home directories so that you could run two different versions of Firefox or a web browser, where one would see the internet and the one would see your intranet.

 And then you isolate those two from each other.
 And what I was doing there was using mount namespace to create different home directories inside, and then using SELinux to control what was going, basically, access outside.
 I wasn't smart enough to call this thing a container, but that actually existed way back then.